cooklang/cooklang-c/CONTRIBUTING.md

 Flex manual can be found here: http://dinosaur.compilertools.net/flex/index.html Bison manual can be found here: https://www.gnu.org/software/bison/manual/html_node/index.html

 If you make any changes to the flex file, you will have to rebuild it.
+You will need to first install flex before doing so.
 Use the command:
 ```
 flex -Ca --align Cooklang.l
 ```